Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Covering constructions

 \begin{construction}[Artin-Schreier cover] Let $K$ be a field of positive characteristic $p$, not necessarily perfect or algebraically closed.
 Let $C$ be a proper, smooth curve over $K$ and let $f ∈ K(C)$ be a non-constant rational function on $C$ which is regular on $U ⊊ C$ and has poles along $D = C ∖ U$.
 Assume that $f$ is not of the form $g^p - g$ for some $g ∈ K(C)$.
 Consider the following curve over $U$:

-The classic theory of Artin-Schreier coverings (see \cite[Chapt.~VI, Thm.~6.4]{MR1878556}) says that $A_U$ is irreducible, and the projection $A_U → U$ has degree $p$, is Galois and étale.
+The classical theory of Artin-Schreier coverings (see \cite[Chapt.~VI, Thm.~6.4]{MR1878556} or \cite[Sect.~4.10]{MR3887555}) says that $A_U$ is irreducible, and the projection $A_U → U$ has degree $p$, is Galois and étale.
 To wit, identifying $𝔽_p$ with the prime field of $K$, the group $(𝔽_p, +)$ acts on $A_U$ by

-Then $A_U → U$ extends to a cyclic degree $p$ cover $A → C$, where $A$ is the normal, proper $K$-curve constructed as follows: take the Zariski closure of $A_U$ in $C ⨯ 𝔸¹_K$, and normalise. \end{construction}
+Then $A_U → U$ extends to a cyclic degree-$p$ cover $A → C$, where $A$ is the normal, proper $K$-curve constructed as follows: take the Zariski closure of $A_U$ in $C ⨯ 𝔸¹_K$, and normalise. \end{construction}

 \begin{prop} In the setting of Construction~\ref{cons:ASCover}, assume that the following holds. \begin{enumerate} \item All reduced, irreducible components of $D$ are étale over $\Spec K$.

 \item The pole orders of $f$ along the components of $D$ are prime to $p$. \end{enumerate} Then, the following will hold. \begin{enumerate} \item The curve $A$ is smooth over $K$.